-In accordance with the NI 43-101 guidelines, the Author visited the LAB Graphite on May 1st, May 27-29, 2015, August 19th, 2016, July 05th and November 05-08, 2019.
+In accordance with the NI 43-101 guidelines, the Author visited the LAB Graphite property on May 1st, May 27-29, 2015, August 19th, 2016, November 22-24, 2019, Feb 10th, 2020, and June 5th, 2021.
 The geological work performed in order to verify the existing data consisted of geological observations and measurements, confirming graphite surface mineralization and rock outcrops, checking historical drill holes locations, viewing drill core, checking geophysical survey areas, and developing exploration work program scope of work.